cossio/TruncatedNormal.jl/README.md

     tnvar(a, b, μ, σ)

 It works even if the truncation interval is far from the mode of the distribution.
 See https://github.com/cossio/TruncatedNormal.jl/blob/master/notes/normal.pdf for mathematical details.

-# Bivariate truncated normal

-**Update 28 May 2018:** I added functions to compute the moments of the bivariate truncated normal.
-See `gauss2Dmoment`, `gauss2Dtruncstats`. *However these functions are not working well at the moment.*